kworam/ProcScript/README.md

     });

-The `fnWhileTest` property of the config object is a function that returns a boolean (true or false) value.
+The `fnWhileTest` property of the proc config is a function that returns a boolean (true or false) value.
 ProcScript calls the `fnWhileTest` function before executing the first block function in the Proc.
 If it returns false, ProcScript returns to the caller.
 If it returns true, ProcScript runs the Proc.
 ProcScript repeats this process until the `fnWhileTest` function returns false.